suncoast-devs/handbook/lessons/cs-control-flow/index.md

 The `while` statement repeats the code inside the `{ }` braces as long as the condition supplied remains true.

-Let's say we want to ask the the user their name and greet them until the user enters the text `quit`.
+Let's say we want to ask the user their name and greet them until the user enters the text `quit`.
 The code would look like this:

 ```csharp